backend-development/backend-development-textbook/source/rails_gems.md

 Some Gems
 ----------

-This list is based on [Dwellables statistics on the Rails Rumble 2013](http://www.dwellable.com/blog/Rails-Rumble-Gem-Teardown) and
-[coodbeerstartups "Must Have Gems for Development Machine in Ruby on Rails "](http://www.codebeerstartups.com/2013/04/must-have-gems-for-development-machine-in-ruby-on-rails).
+This list was inspired by the [Rails Rumble gem teardown](https://blog.railsrumble.com/2016/01/15/gem-teardown/) and [coodbeerstartups "Must Have Gems for Development Machine in Ruby on Rails "](http://www.codebeerstartups.com/2013/04/must-have-gems-for-development-machine-in-ruby-on-rails).

 ### Frontend Stuff for rails